eForms Logo

 Laws

-Minimum Termination Period – 30 days if the tenant has lived there for less than a year.[1]
-If the tenant has lived on the property for more than one year, the landlord must cite just cause and provide at least 60 days’ notice.[2]
+Minimum Termination Period: 30 days if the tenant has lived there for less than a year.[1]
+If the tenant has lived on the property for one year or more, the landlord must provide 60 days’ notice and cite “just cause” if the tenancy is not exempt from the Tenant Protection Act (see exemptions).[2]

 Sample